SoCalGas® to Award $100,000 in Planning Grants to Support Climate Adaptation and Resiliency.

-Weather related natural disasters, from the Napa Valley fires to the mudslides in Montecito, have highlighted the critical importance of community hazard mitigation planning.
+Weather related natural disasters, from wildfires and mudslides, to drought and extreme heat, have highlighted the critical importance of community hazard mitigation planning.
 We understand that with climate change, these extreme weather events are only going to increase in intensity and frequency.
-To assist local governments in planning for these events, SoCalGas® is initiating the Climate Adaptation and Resiliency Planning Grant Program.
+To assist local governments and tribal communities in planning for these events, SoCalGas® is initiating the Climate Adaptation and Resiliency Planning Grant Program.

-In 2021, SoCalGas will award three grants of $50,000 through a competitive process.
+In 2023, SoCalGas will award grants up to $50,000 through a competitive process.
 An advisory panel of planning and sustainability experts will select the winning applications from across Southern and Central California.
-Local governments that are participating in vulnerability assessments, climate adaptation and resiliency plans, or updating their local hazard mitigation plans to address climate adaptation through their General Plan process are eligible to apply.
+Local governments and tribal communities that are participating in climate vulnerability assessments, climate adaptation and resiliency plans, emergency management, or updating their local hazard mitigation plans to address climate adaptation are eligible to apply.
+Local governments and tribal communities seeking funding to implement already-approved climate adaptation initiatives are also eligible to apply.

 Grant proposals will be assessed according to the following criteria:

-- DISADVANTAGED COMMUNITIES: SoCalGas encourages applicants to address vulnerabilities in disadvantaged communities
+- DISADVANTAGED COMMUNITIES: SoCalGas encourages applicants to address vulnerabilities in disadvantaged and underserved communities

 - COLLABORATION: the extent to which the grant proposal reflects coordination and partnerships with a diverse range of stakeholders (energy/water utilities, transportation, housing, etc.)

-- CO-BENEFITS: identify potential co-benefits of the adaptation work, such as benefits to public health, air quality, reductions in greenhouse gas emissions, and the economy
+- CO-BENEFITS: identify potential co-benefits of the adaptation work, such as benefits to public health, air quality, reductions in greenhouse gas emissions, and positive economic impact

 SoCalGas is committed to being an active collaborator.
 If awarded the grant, the applicant should include SoCalGas staff when planning both technical advisory and community meetings.
 In addition, SoCalGas staff will help support the approved scope of work, project timeline, and project funding that will be maintained throughout the life of the plan development.
 Applicants are also encouraged to engage SoCalGas staff throughout the entire grant life, when applicable.